-In the last of three articles exploring biopharma trends to look out for in 2021, we’ll take a look at blockchain, and how this potentially world-changing technology is set to impact cold chain logistics.
+In the last of three articles exploring biopharma trends to look out for in 2021, we’ll take a look at the potentially world-changing impact of blockchain in cold chain logistics.

 What is Blockchain?

 Blockchain is an internet-based technology that is prized for its ability to publicly validate, record, and distribute transactions in immutable, encrypted ledgers.1 One effective way to think of blockchain is to think of a house sale.
 Currently, when person A (the buyer) wishes to buy a house, they will approach person B (the vendor) with an offer.
 If person B accepts that offer, rather than person A and B making a direct transaction between one another, the transaction will be mediated by a trusted third party (usually a bank), who will act as a broker, ensuring both person A and person B feel secure that the nature of their agreement has been legally verified and documented.

 One of the core benefits of blockchain is that it removes the need of the third-party, as it acts as a secure ledger of each transaction made within its network, which is then ratified by the users of that network rather than a trusted third-party.
 It also removes the processing element of a third-party, meaning money can move seamlessly between person A and person B (not over the days and weeks it can sometimes take for a bank to process a transaction), at no cost, and rather than relying on a trusted third party to keep a record, the record is available within the blockchain network, visible to all its members, and forever stored should it be required.
 Even if a block in the ledger is deleted or altered, it is immediately restored/repaired, and re-installed into the chain by an algorithm that runs simultaneously within the blockchain.

 Key benefits of blockchain technology include:

 - Removes ‘trusted’ third-party (bank, payment platform etc.)

 - Creates secure internet-based ledger where all transactions are stored and verified by the users